Huythanh0x/crawl_scholarship/README.md

-# CRAWL SCHOLARSHIP DATA FROM https://search-study-uk.britishcouncil.org
+# CRAWL SCHOLARSHIP in the UK from some websites

 ### Structure
 - `output`: csv, json and excel data